Employment contracts: your employee rights explained

 There are three kinds of employment status:

-There is no clear definition between workers and employees, but here is a rough guide.
+There is no clear definition of the difference between workers and employees, but here is a rough guide.

-- Workers will have, as a minimum, core employment rights like rest breaks and an entitlement to the National Minimum Wage or National Living Wage, may be entitled to sick pay and maternity leave.
+- Workers will have, as a minimum, core employment rights like rest breaks and an entitlement to the National Minimum Wage or National Living Wage, might be entitled to sick pay and maternity leave.
 The employer will be responsible for deducting tax and National Insurance.
-The work could, nevertheless, be casual.
+The work could still be casual.